Information About Book Sale Finder

 How does Book Sale Finder make money?

-The only money we get is from our advertisers and from the sale of some relevant books.
+The only money we get is from our advertisers.
 In the Internet

 business this is called "advertising-supported content", which has often considered to be a bad business model